If you’re getting married abroad, the marriage can be entered into in accordance with either foreign law or Norwegian law.

 - Statement by the sponsor – must be completed by one sponsor (“forlover”/witness)

 - A declaration concerning division – if either of you have been married before.
 If it has been less than 2 years since divorce was granted, you may apply for a division exemption from the county governor if the last shared address was not in Norway.
-Download the form at fylkesmannen.no If it’s more than 2 years since the divorce, you can use part III of the personal declaration.
+Download the form at Statsforvalteren.no If it’s more than 2 years since the divorce, you can use part III of the personal declaration.

 - If you’re divorced in accordance with foreign law, the divorce must be recognised by the County Governor.
-You can download the application form at fylkesmannen.no.
-The requirement for recognition will not apply if the divorce was carried out in another Nordic country, as long as both spouses were resident and had citizenships in a Nordic country at the time of the divorce.
+You can download the application form at Statsforvalteren.no The requirement for recognition will not apply if the divorce was carried out in another Nordic country, as long as both spouses were resident and had citizenships in a Nordic country at the time of the divorce.

 Send your application papers to: